SignalK/signalk.github.io/_developers/message_formats.md

 ```

 The message is UTF-8 ASCII text, and the top-level attribute(key) is always "vessels".
 Below this level is a list of
-vessels, identified by their mmsi number or a generated unique id.
+vessels, identified by their MMSI number or a generated unique id.
 There may be many vessels, if data has been received
 from AIS or other sources.
 The format for each vessel's data uses the same standard Signal K structure, but may not have
-the same content, eg you wont have as much data about other vessels as you have about your own.
+the same content, i.e. you won't have as much data about other vessels as you have about your own.

-The values are always SI units, and always the same units for the same key. eg 'speedOverGround' is always meters per
+The values are always SI units, and always the same units for the same key.
+I.e. `speedOverGround` is always meters per
 second, never knots, km/hr, or miles/hr.
 This means you never have to send 'units' with data, the units are specific for
 a key, and defined in the data schema.